Environmental Management

 3 Thorough compliance 1) Complying with environmental laws and regulations

-For FY2024 as well, each unit has set and is making progress toward its environmental goals.
-One specific recommendation for FY2024 was that each unit set its goals clearly indicating the relationship between its businesses and contributions to CO2 emissions reductions.
+For FY2025 as well, each unit has set its environmental goals and actively working toward achieving its goals.
+One specific recommendation for FY2025 was that each unit set its goals that clearly indicate the relationship between its businesses and contributions to CO2 emissions reductions.

 Key Initiatives for Environmental Management